franciscop/server-next/docs/tutorials/a. Build a REST API with JavaScript.md

-# Build a REST API
+# Build a REST API with JavaScript

 We'll build a small notes API from scratch: list, create, read, update and delete notes.
 Everything here runs the same on Node and Bun.